MechShahid/pcie-ai-accelerator-thermal-design/README.md

 A first-pass conjugate heat-transfer CFD model was completed for the selected larger forced-air heatsink candidate.

-The CFD model used a 250 W chip heat load, a 0.2 mm TIM layer, an aluminum heatsink base, 26 fins, and 5 m/s guided inlet airflow.
+The CFD model used a 250 W chip heat load, a 0.2 mm TIM layer, an aluminium heatsink base, 26 fins, and 5 m/s guided inlet airflow.

 | Quantity | CFD-0 Result |
 |---|---:|